memobank/growth-guide/README.md

 Here's how the typical GitHub flow works in our case:

 1. You edit your local copy of the guide (your local fork) using a text editor.
-2. You _push_ your edits onto your fork (that lives on github.com).
+2. You _push_ your edits onto your remote fork (that lives on github.com).
 3. You open a _pull request_ to update Memo Bank's main repository using the code you just pushed to your remote fork (which lives on github.com too).

 👉 [Learn more about the GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)